talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let loyaltyProgramId = "loyaltyProgramId_example"; // String | The identifier for the loyalty program.
 let opts = {
-  'endDate': new Date("2013-10-20T19:20:30+01:00") // Date | Used to return balances only for entries older than this timestamp.
-The expired, active, and pending points are relative to this timestamp.  **Note:** It must be an RFC3339 timestamp string.
+  'endDate': new Date("2013-10-20T19:20:30+01:00") // Date | Used to return expired, active, and pending loyalty balances before this timestamp.
+You can enter any past, present, or future timestamp value.  **Note:** It must be an RFC3339 timestamp string.
 };
 apiInstance.exportLoyaltyBalance(loyaltyProgramId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);